-- 1. When I am proud, I think about pleasing myself.
-And... - 2.
+- 1. When I am proud, I think about pleasing myself. - 2.
 When I am proud, I end up hurting you.

 It's not just families that pride destroys.
 Churches fragment as well.
 Remember the cliques in the Corinthian church?
 What caused them?
-Paul tells us in 1 Corinthians 4:6-7...
+Paul says in 1 Corinthians 4:6-7, "...

-1 Corinthians 4:6-7 "...
 Then you will not take pride in one man over against another..."

-But that's what the Corinthians had been doing, exhibiting pride by exalting in men.
-C. J. Mananey hits the nail on the head...
+But that's precisely what the Corinthian church members had been doing, exhibiting pride by exalting in men.

+C. J. Mananey hits the nail on the head.
 "Pride...undermines unity and can ultimately divide a church.
-Show me a church where there's division, where there's quarreling, and I'll show you a church where there's pride."
-[5] C. J. Mahaney
+Show me a church where there's division, where there's quarreling, and I'll show you a church where there's pride."8

 This is serious.
-Mike Renihan remarks:

-"Pride ruins pastors and churches more than any other thing.
-It is more insidious in the church than radon in the home."
-[6] Mike Renihan
+Mike Renihan remarks, "Pride ruins pastors and churches more than any other thing.
+It is more insidious in the church than radon in the home."9